jaantollander/jaantollander/README.md

 ## About
 Hi!
-I am *Jaan Tollander de Balsch*, a computational scientist with a computer science and applied mathematics background.
+I am Jaan Tollander de Balsch, a computational scientist with a computer science and applied mathematics background.
 Professionally, I have installed, configured, and run software on high-performance computing environments, written technical documentation, and developed software packages for mathematical optimization models and simulation algorithms.
 I value well-tested and documented open-source software packages with clean interfaces that other developers can understand and use.
 I prefer working with Linux, command-line tools, and the Julia language.